-How high should my protein intake per day be when cutting?

 - 0.8 grams per pound of body weight per day.

-The Amazing Benefits of a Lower Protein Intake Per Day When Cutting
+The 4 Amazing Benefits That Comes With Having a Lower Protein Intake When Cutting

 Okay, so there are four major benefits of using a lower protein intake when dieting for fat loss: